 Sevan Writers’ House

-One of Armenia’s most notable and iconic masterpieces of Soviet Modernism is the Sevan Writers’ House situated on Sevan Peninsula.
+One of Armenia’s most notable and iconic masterpieces of Soviet Modernism is the Sevan Writers’ House situated on the Sevan Peninsula.

-We actually would love to see this place get a bit of attention and better up-keep in the future.
+The Sevan Writers’ House was built in 1963 and you can still technically stay there today.
+We actually would love to see this place get a bit of attention and better upkeep in the future.
 It is such a gem!

 Noratus Cemetery

-Armenia is the land of khachkars and that typical artform only exists there.
+Armenia is the land of khachkars and that typical art form only exists there.
 In the countryside next to Lake Sevan and near the city of Gavar, you will find Noratus Cemetery, a medieval cemetery with a large collection of ornate khachkars.

 The cemetery spans from the 9th to the 17th centuries and today, it is possible to see more than 800 khachkars with different artwork styles stories.
 Noratus is definitely one of the best day trips from Yerevan.